 Best spring cleaning washer and dryer deals in 2023

-The CBS Essentials experts have found the best spring cleaning washer and dryer deals that you can shop right now.
-Our team has searched the internet to find discounted prices on top-rated laundry appliances.
+There are so many washer and dryer deals online now.
+Don't worry -- you don't have to sift through them all.
+The CBS Essentials experts have rounded up the best spring cleaning washer and dryer deals on the internet.
+Our team has searched high and low to find discounted prices on top-rated laundry appliances.
 All of these washing machines and electric dryers have a four-star rating or better and include tons of positive reviews.

 - Related: How we choose our products

-We've found spring cleaning deals on laundry appliances from LG, Bosch, Maytag and many more.
-Samsung has also slashed the prices on many washers and dryers during the brand's Discover Samsung spring sales event.
-But hurry -- this Samsung sale ends soon.
+We've found spring cleaning deals on laundry appliances from Samsung, LG, Bosch, Maytag and many more.
+Hurry -- these deals won't last forever.

 Extra-large capacity smart dial front load washer with MultiControl, $1,304 (regularly $1,449)